jackiezkl/ctfd-edu/README.md

 first:
 Field Type: Text Field
 Field Name: Full Name
-Field Description: Please enter your real full name, this will be used to award the prize.
+Field Description: Please enter your real full name.
+It will be used for prizes.
 Options: check "Required on registration"

 second: